 What will the farms of 2100 look like?
 Will they be completely unrecognizable from the farms of today?
 Will they be autonomous?
-Will the type of crops farmers grow be similar to those we grow in 2019 or can we expect brand-new grains and vegetables to feed the ever-growing population?
+Will the type of crops farmers grow be similar to those we grow today or can we expect brand-new grains and vegetables to feed the ever-growing population?
 There’s no way to know for certain, but in this article, we take a look at current trends in farming and technology to hazard a guess about the future of agriculture.

 Technology already plays a huge part in agriculture and its role on the farm will only continue to grow.
 Drones, telematics, crop sensors, and precision agriculture technologies all help farmers increase productivity on their land while cutting back on physical labor.
 Although it seems like these land technologies are already a staple on many farms, the technology is still relatively new.
 Much like the computer or telephone, we can expect to see better, faster, and more affordable versions of these technologies in the future.